 5. Papers cited as "In Press" should be provided for the benefit of the referees.

-6. The content should be structured as follows: Main Title, Author's name(s) with scientific position & address, Abstract, Keywords, Introduction, Materials and Methods, Results or Taxonomic Part, Discussion, Acknowledgements, and References.
+6. The content should be structured as follows: Main Title, Author's name(s) with scientific position & address, Abstract, Keywords, Introduction, Materials and Methods, Results or Taxonomic Part, Discussion, Acknowledgments, and References.
 Keywords (minimum five words) and a Running Head should also be provided.
 Abstract should not exceed 200 words (for English) and 250 words (for Persian).

 7. English spelling is required, and should follow The Cobuild English Dictionary (Harper Collins Publishers, London).